-I recently enjoyed a Cyber Security session run by Transpire and lead by Asam Malik from challenger accounting firm Mazars and I’m going to encourage the widespread adoption of a new key concept ‘we’re all in cyber security now’.
+I enjoyed a recent Cyber Security session run by Transpire and lead by Markus Krebsz and Wendy J Barnes using tools developed by the National Cyber Security Council (NCSC) and I’m going to encourage the widespread adoption of a new key concept ‘we’re all in cyber security now’.

 Across the wide range of Cyber Security defences an organisation can operate, one of the most valuable and potentially vulnerable is the ‘human firewall’.
 This is the idea that no matter how sophisticated the technical cyber systems that can be deployed, if a human being can be tricked into divulging a key piece of information or is careless, the entire system can be compromised.

 But if staff are well-trained, vigilant and apply some common sense, the human firewall is so much more difficult to breach.

 What types of common Cyber threats are there?

 Cyber criminals are looking for data, IP or anything else you may regard as your ‘crown jewels’.
 It will vary from organisation to organisation but anything that can be sold is a potential target.